JKorf/CryptoExchange.Net/README.md

 Alternatively, sponsor me on Github using [Github Sponsors](https://github.com/sponsors/JKorf).

 ## Release notes
+* Version 7.5.0 - 01 May 2024
+    * Added testing implementations
+    * Small refactor AuthenticationProvider to allow better testing
+    * Change result of MessageAccessor.Read methods to CallResult so error can be returned
+    * Moved some DateTimeConverter logic to seperate methods to allow access from outside converters

 * Version 7.4.0 - 28 Apr 2024
     * Added FormatSymbol on IBaseApiClient interface
     * Added IOrderBookFactory interface